List of Home and Away characters introduced in 2021: Emmett Ellison

 While photographing Allegra Freeman (Laura McDonald), Emmett notices Bella Nixon watching and he invites her to sit in on the rest of the session.
 When he finishes, Bella talks with him about the lens he is using.
 Her boyfriend Nikau Parata and his agent Sienna Blake (Rose Riley) enter the studio and Bella realises who Emmett is.
 Nikau struggles in his photoshoot and Emmett tries to give him some direction, but Nikau walks out.
 When he and Bella return, Emmett asks Bella to give Nikau the directions, as she has worked with him before.
 The rest of the photoshoot is a success and Sienna is pleased with the photographs.
 After Nikau and Allegra take part in a shoot for a clothing campaign, they all attend an after party, where Emmett tries to get Bella to dance.
 He then offers to deal with Sienna, so Nikau can come and spend time with her and her friends.
 Days later, Emmett and Sienna turn up at the Parata's house and Nikau's uncle Ari Parata (Rob Kipa-Williams) invites them to stay for dinner.
 Emmett goes over Bella's early work, and he, Sienna, Nikau and Bella go to Salt for drinks.
 Sienna arranges a photoshoot for Nikau and Allegra the following morning.
 Allegra kisses Nikau during the shoot, which Bella witnesses.
 Emmett later warns her to get away from the industry while she still can.
 Emmett meets Mackenzie Booth (Emily Weir) at Salt and they spend the night together.
 Emmett argues with Sienna about her manipulation of Nikau and Bella.
 He eventually tells Bella that Sienna threatened to end her internship in order to keep Nikau in line.
 Emmett assures Bella that she is talented and offers to collaborate on a photography exhibition with her.
 Emmett spends the night with Mackenzie again, but her brother Dean Thompson (Patrick O'Connor) warns him to stay away from her.
 Mackenzie leaves a number of voicemails on Emmett's phone, so he comes to Salt to tell her that their fling is over, causing her to chase him out of Salt.

 Sienna tries to lure Emmett back to her agency, and away from the exhibition, with the promise of a big client and more money, but he rejects her offer.
 Emmett suggests that he and Bella hold a smaller exhibition in preparation for the one in the city.
 Mackenzie allows them to hold it at Salt and it is a success.
 The following morning, Emmett is injured when he is caught up in the La Cucaracha taco van explosion.
 He suffers flash burns to both corneas and Tori Morgan (Penny McNamee) tells him that he might not regain sight in his left eye.
 Emmett is admitted to an eye hospital out of town, but he returns after Dean Thompson (Patrick O'Connor) contacts him to let him know that Nikau cheated on Bella with Sienna.
 Emmett talks with Bella and convinces her to carry on with the exhibition.
 She also tells him that she deleted the photos she took from Nikau's latest shoot.
 Emmett comes across Sienna in the Diner and when she tells him that she needs the photos from Bella, he informs her that Bella deleted them and lies about not having copies.
+Emmett tells Mackenzie that he is moving to New York City for a job, but struggles to tell Bella.
+During the exhibition, Nikau grabs a microphone and declares his love for Bella in an attempt to win her back.
+Emmett tries to stop him, but Nikau pushes him to the ground.
+Mackenzie advises Emmett not to tell Bella about New York for the moment, however, he reveals the truth after bringing Bella a list of photos that she sold.
+Emmett leaves town after saying his goodbyes to Bella and Mackenzie.
+He returns almost a year later to offer Bella a job in New York, which she accepts and they leave the Bay together.